sayansaha911/Craft-Demo-PaloAlto/README.md

 # Instrastructure Provisioning

-1. Clone this repo: git clone https://github.com/sayansaha911/PaloAlto-Craft-Demo.git
+1. Clone this repo: git clone https://github.com/sayansaha911/Demo-Terraform-Project.git
-2. Navigate to PaloAlto-Demo-Infra directory
+2. Navigate to Demo-Infra directory
 3. Run ssh-keygen and generate a key pair.
 This key pair will be used to access the EC2 instances
 4. Create a secret.auto.tfvars file with the below content